top of page

 How could a circular service model convince consumers?

 Shifting towards circular business models can be radical.
 Companies must develop new business ways, which come with new partnerships and capabilities.
 Is the customer even interested in this?
-Could hair removal a service help Philips transition to a circular business?
+Could hair removal -as-a-service help Philips transition to a circular business?
+And become the win-win-win model for consumers, Philips and the environment?

 Challenging the system